fajarvm/symbol-sdk-dart/README.md

 > :construction: :warning: :rotating_light: :warning: :construction:
 >
-> !!!
-This SDK is currently a work in progress and should not be used for production !!!
+> This SDK is currently a work in progress and should not be used for production.
 >
 > :construction: :warning: :rotating_light: :warning: :construction:

 ## About
 The nem2-sdk-dart is a Dart library for communicating with NEM2 (Catapult) [REST API][nemtech-api] server.
-It can be used for developers to develop an applications for [multiple platforms][dart-platforms]: mobile (both iOS) and Android, Web, or Command-line/Server-side.
+It can be used to develop applications for [multiple platforms][dart-platforms]: Mobile with Flutter (both iOS and Android), Web, or Command-line/Server-side.

 ## Requirements
 Dart SDK v2.2.0 or above.